RexxLA/rexx-repository/ARB/standards/work-in-progress/document/colophon.md

 Source code needs the language name after the three backticks (\```) and a comment which names a file after one space.
 This will result in writing the source to a file in the current directory for inclusion via the listings package or another source code formatter; it also enables easy execution using the bashful environment.

+## Remember to

+- Do a *touch *.md* in the source directory with a certain regularity - files that are not newer that their derived versions will not be preprocessed again until they are.
+Do this especially after changes to the preprocessing part of the `build.rexx` exec.